“Neurons that fire together, wire together” Carla Shatz

 Neuroplasticity is your brain’s remarkable ability to adapt and change throughout life.
 It forms new neural connections in response to your experiences, environment, and even the thoughts and feelings you repeat.
 This means your brain is always learning and evolving.

-Anything you do over and over—whether it’s a thought pattern, an emotional reaction, or a behavior—shapes your brain’s wiring.
+Anything you do over and over—whether it’s a thought pattern, an emotional reaction, or a behavior—shapes your brain’s neural pathways.
 Some of the factors that can influence neuroplastic changes include:

 While some of these changes happen consciously and intentionally, many occur beneath our awareness.